 Do you take credit cards?

 Do you take cash, checks, counter checks, wire transfers, IOU’s, promissory notes, barter, exchange, my art or my unborn children?

 We do take cash and wire transfers.
 The rest no, we’re strictly 21st century when it comes to being paid.

 Do you have a way I can pay online?

-Yup right here > the Online Payments page it is processed by Payal but you do not need an account to make a payment.
+Yup we can send you an online payment link, it is processed by Payal but you do not need a Paypal account to make a payment.

 Do you give discounts to artists?

 The vast majority of our clients are artists.
 So take that as a yes (as in all of our discounts are for artists!) otherwise just not on an individual basis as it would be unfair to everyone else.